dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="media/draw/filled-path.png" alt-text="Screenshot of a filled slate blue triangle.":::

-The `FillColor` property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillPath%2A> method.
+The <xref:Microsoft.Maui.Graphics.ICanvas.FillColor> property of the <xref:Microsoft.Maui.Graphics.ICanvas> object must be set to a `Color` before invoking the <xref:Microsoft.Maui.Graphics.ICanvas.FillPath%2A> method.

 > [!IMPORTANT]
 > The <xref:Microsoft.Maui.Graphics.ICanvas.FillPath%2A> method has an overload that enables a <xref:Microsoft.Maui.Graphics.WindingMode> to be specified, which sets the fill algorithm that's used.
 For more information, see [Winding modes](windingmodes.md).

 ## Draw an image

-Images can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the `DrawImage` method, which requires an <xref:Microsoft.Maui.Graphics.IImage> argument, and `x`, `y`, `width`, and `height` arguments, of type `float`.
+Images can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using the <xref:Microsoft.Maui.Graphics.ICanvas.DrawImage%2A> method, which requires an <xref:Microsoft.Maui.Graphics.IImage> argument, and `x`, `y`, `width`, and `height` arguments, of type `float`.

 The following example shows how to load an image and draw it to the canvas: